-This blog is part of a series on tackling the coronavirus (COVID-19) in developing countries.
-The OECD is compiling data, information, analysis and recommendations regarding the health, economic, financial and societal challenges posed by the impact of Coronavirus (COVID-19).
-Please visit our dedicated page for a full suite of coronavirus-related information.
+This blog is part of a series on tackling COVID-19 in developing countries.
+Visit the OECD dedicated page to access the OECD’s data, analysis and recommendations on the health, economic, financial and societal impacts of COVID-19 worldwide.

 I wrote The Postcolonial Age of Migration in 2016-2019.
 It came out just two months ago as the pandemic continued (and continues) to rage in India and around the world.
 Global mobility came to a screeching halt and I have not yet seen the book in print.
 Locked down in my house and aware that the book had come out, I was driven to reflect on what I had written: did I do justice to our age, which I had described as the postcolonial age of migration?
 The book time and again goes back to colonial histories of war, plunder, changes in land use pattern, peasant dispossession, primitive accumulation, and their continuities in our time.
 Against this backdrop, the book discusses how the colonial practices of violence and border building are being reproduced today on a global scale.
 Wars, famines, and ecological changes are major driving factors behind migration and forced migration flows today.
 They also influence patterns of labour mobility.
 Yet as I reflected, the overwhelming reality of the COVID-19 pandemic brought home the realisation that the book does not account for epidemiological disasters as an integral part of the colonial history of migration and the postcolonial age of migration.
 The absence of any concern for migrant workers and refugees in public health structures should have been discussed.
 The book speaks of refugees’ health concerns in camps, yet the broader perspective of migrants and public health is absent.Continue reading